ajitagupta/core-java-mini-projects/README.md

 A biconsumer works similarly, but with the difference that it can take two arguments.

 ### Stream API

+### Stream API
 filter, map, reduce, count, limit, foreach

 ### Default Methods
+When you mark an interface method as default you can add its body.

 ## 10. Collections